-Using a small amount short term finance means you can resolve the issue quickly and then repay the loan (plus interest) in a structured repayment schedule.
+Using a low amount of short term finance means you can resolve the issue quickly and then repay the loan (plus interest) in a structured repayment schedule.

 How do small loans work?

-A small loan works by submitting a loan application (usually online) which is then seen by a lender or, panel of lenders, who will assess your application for affordability and potential risks of non-repayment.
+It starts by submitting a loan application online which is then seen by a panel of lenders, who will assess your application for affordability and potential risks of non-repayment.

 Applicants need to be over 18 years of age and a UK resident.
-It is essential that customers are earning a regular income (full-time or part-time).
-Earning at least £750 per month is a common need from lenders who specialise in smaller loan products.
+It is essential that customers are earning a regular income (full-time or part-time) that is paid into a UK bank account with a debit card attached to it.

 Applicants must have a working email address and mobile phone number.
 This is to ensure you can be easily contacted and help speed things up as you can often digitally sign the loan agreement upon acceptance.